zenml-io/blog.zenml.io/_posts/2022-10-27-pytorch-experiment-tracking.md

 And that's it!
 You've just successfully converted vanilla PyTorch codes into a form that can be used in production ML!
 How easy was that?
-It's basically just reorganizing the codes into a series of steps and a pipeline.
+It's basically just reorganizing the codes into a series of `steps` and a `pipeline`.

 ## 📊 ZenML Dashboard